 Wade.

 What if he had been hurt?
 What if something had happened last night?
 Wade had, after all, been staying in town.
 Had he uncovered the attackers?
-She almost forgot her supplies as she ran to the door, and then was half through the door when she suddenly remembered.
+She almost forgot her supplies as she ran to the door, but was halfway through it when she suddenly remembered.

 “Gustavo—the Blakes?
 They moved, didn’t they?
 After Tommy had his accident?”

-The older man, whose thin, wrinkled neck and small head made him look a little like a tortoise, frowned, scratched at a growth on the side of his chin.
+The older man, whose thin, wrinkled neck and small head made him look a little like a tortoise, frowned, scratching at a growth on the side of his chin.

 “Oh yeah.
 They couldn’t maintain their ranch any more could they?
 Not with Tommy out of work.
-They sold the ranch and brought a little shack on Mayfield Row.
-Cant miss it, it’s the one with the Chestnut tree outside,” Gustavo took a wavering breath, about to launch into another story—but Anna didn’t have time.
+They sold the ranch and bought a little shack on Mayfield Row.
+Can’t miss it; it’s the one with the Chestnut tree outside.”
+Gustavo took a wavering breath, about to launch into another story—but Anna didn’t have time.

 “Thanks, Gustavo!
 I owe you one!”
 Anna called out, running to Ellie.
 She wheeled her horse around and they leapt towards the train tracks.